Al-Shabaab is an al Qaeda-linked militant group based in Somalia

 How does Al-Shabaab recruit?

-The group has a sophisticated public relations arm that includes a Twitter account and video production abilities.
+The organization has a sophisticated public relations arm that includes a Twitter account and video production abilities.

-Al-Shabaab has even made a video that’s as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message:
+A 2009 Al-Shabaab video is as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message.

-“Mortar by mortar, shell by shell, only going to stop when I send them to hell,” an unidentified voice raps in English.
+“Mortar by mortar, shell by shell, only going to stop when I send them to hell,” an unidentified voice raps on the video in American English.

 Sheikh Ahmed Matan, a member of Britain’s Somali community, said he knows of hundreds of young Somali men living in the West who returned to Somalia for terrorist training.